 Upon successful completion of the Massachusetts Trapper Education course, graduates are mailed a certificate of completion.
+This certificate never expires.

-All courses are free of charge and open to the public.
+All courses are FREE of charge and open to the public.

 Trapper education schedule